How to Dry Brush Miniatures and Models (Tips, Photos)

 Citadel Layer Paint Set Citadel Layer Paint Citadel Layer paints are all-around good media for other painting techniques.
 For dry brushing, I find some colors are better than others.
 Avoid yellow and orange hues if you can.

-Army Painter Miniature Painting Kit Army Painter Model Paints Army Painter paints are great for their value (you get a lot for the money).
-Due to the paints frequent need for a good shake/mix, you may find using them frustrating for dry brushing
+Army Painter Miniature Painting Kit Army Painter Fanatic Model Paints Army Painter Fanatic paints are great for their value (you get a lot for the money).
+Here’s a quick review of AP Fanatic Paints.

 Scale 75 Fantasy & Games Scale 75 Fantasy & Games Paints Like Army Painter model paints, you’ll need to shake/mix these very well to get the best results with Scalecolor Fantasy & Game paints.